N0t-A-G3n1us/RoRProject/README.md

 The app uses Ruby 2.3.0

 ## System dependencies
- Not more than gem in gemfile, and redis-server to make chat working.
+ Not more that gems in Gemfile and redis-server to let chat works.

 ## Deployment istruction
  To deploy the app you need to use git subtree.